 The results show that paddy output in the country is more responsive to the increase in output price than change in fertilizer price.
-The impact of fertilizer price on paddy supply is relatively small (supply elasticity with respect to fertilizer price is -0.05) but significant.
-Generally fertilizer demand is thought to be more elastic in developing countries; this study outcome confirms that in Sri Lanka fertilizer demand is inelastic but significant to its own price.
+The impact of fertilizer price on paddy supply is relatively small (supply elasticity with respect to fertilizer price is -0.05) but significant.Generally fertilizer demand is thought to be more elastic in developing countries; this study outcome confirms that in Sri Lanka fertilizer demand is inelastic but significant to its own price.
 Consequently, fertilizer subsidy is one of the main factors to increase the fertilizer demand as well as output supply in the country.
 As indicated by the elasticity, fertilizer demand in the country is also significantly depend on the output price of supply.
-Therefore, paddy price has strong incentive to promote the fertilizer demand as well as paddy production in the country.
-In addition, the analysis shows that labour demand in paddy cultivation is more responsive to the wage rate while fertilizer price has fair degree of responsiveness.
+Therefore, paddy price has strong incentive to promote the fertilizer demand in paddy cultivation is more responsive to the wage rate while fertilizer price has fair degree of responsiveness.